 At this point you should be ready to take an image from the guest machine.
-In order to take an image you will need to navigate to the Task Management page and list all hosts (http://<your\fog\server>/fog/management/index.php?node=tasks&sub=listhosts).
-From here you should be able to click the Upload icon (Green up arrow), which should instantly add a task to the queue to take an image.
+In order to take an image you will need to navigate to the Task Management page and list all hosts (http://<your_fog_server>/fog/management/index.php?node=tasks&sub=listhosts).
+From here you should be able to click the Capture icon, which should instantly add a task to the queue to take an image.
 Now you should reboot your Cuckoo guest image and it should PXE boot into Fog and capture the base image from the cuckoo guest.